Gambling Addiction And Responsible Gaming

 The Gameplay High

 Gambling addiction is also present in its purest form, as a source of a high, an adrenaline rush, or a feeling of empowerment.
 Research has shown that there are great similarities between the effects of drugs and those of gambling on the brain.
 Both provoke activity in most overlapping areas.
-Thus, many consider the state of gambling as the true satisfaction, rather than the process of winning or losing, which has resulted in yet a third form of addiction – a natural high.
+Thus, many consider the state of gambling as true satisfaction, rather than the process of winning or losing, which has resulted in yet a third form of addiction – a natural high.

 Gambling Addiction – Statistics and Facts